2ndQuadrant/pg_stat_plans/README.rst

 is happening, a manual ``EXPLAIN ANALYZE`` - which shows estimated and *actual* costs - is often very helpful).
-When those statistics are subsequently updated (perhaps by running ``ANALYZE`` manually), the planner may indicate that the new, superior plan actually has a higher estimated cost then the old, inferior plan.
+When those statistics are subsequently updated (perhaps by running ``ANALYZE`` manually), the planner may indicate that the new, superior plan actually has a higher estimated cost than the old, inferior plan.

 Note that there are numerous caveats related to this function.
 They are noted